 So what did it all amount to – being in that privileged position?
 Well, there appears to be – so far, at least – little fame in my year at school.
-Clement Power had some success as a composer; Richard Dennen would go on to edit Tatler, and gad about a bit in high society.
-Very occasionally these people appear in the papers – but not to any great extent, and not always in Dennen’s case for the right reasons.
+Clement Power, who had won a scholarship, had significant success as a musician, becoming assistant conductor in Paris to Ensemble Intercontemporain; Richard Dennen would go on to edit Tatler.

 A random google assures me that others have won top positions at law firms and accountancy firms, ensuring that they have no financial worries I can imagine, especially after having come from families wealthy enough to have been able to afford Charterhouse in the first place.

 But for the most part me and my friends have had normal lives – with all the small blessings and frustrations which one associates with that.
 Careers haven’t fallen out of the skies readymade, they’ve had to be worked for.
 In my own instance, no book has written itself, each had to be toiled over, written and rewritten, without any help from the ghost of Thackeray.
 I don’t particularly ascribe my failures or my successes to Charterhouse, though that can’t be quite right because life would surely have been different in a myriad ways had I not gone there.
 Again, there is insufficient data on the whole question: the confusions of my own life, its causes and effects, are probably a microcosm of the strangeness of the whole debate.